bakar22994/medpl150-aboubakardiallo/pictures/README.md

-hi. this is my pic folder!!
+well this was supposed to be my picture folder but here we are.